sborrego/Python-Programming-An-Introduction/README.md

 ## Additional Learning Resources

 * Super quick review of the basics (free): [W3Schools Python Exercises](https://www.w3schools.com/python/exercise.asp?filename=exercise_syntax1)
 * [DataCamp](https://www.datacamp.com/) is great for beginners - you have to sign up for a free account to access the material.
-Both free and paid courses are available
+Both free and paid courses are available.
 * A helpful document with the basics covered by this workshop: [DataCamp Python Basics Cheat Sheet](https://datacamp-community-prod.s3.amazonaws.com/0eff0330-e87d-4c34-88d5-73e80cb955f2)
+* [Beginner's Guide to Python](https://wiki.python.org/moin/BeginnersGuide) - Official Python with extensive resources